KDE/documentation-develop-kde-org/content/docs/sensor-faces/_index.md

 ### Adding a Legend
 A legend is generally useful since it allows matching colors to a chart and precise reading of the current value.
-[ExtendedLegend] (docs:libksysguard;org::kde::ksysguard::sensorfaces::ExtendedLegend) is a premade Component that displays a legend that is a generated from a `SensorDataModel` assigned to its [sourceModel](docs:libksysguard;org::kde::ksysguard::sensorfaces::ExtendedLegend::sourceModel) property.
+[ExtendedLegend](docs:libksysguard;org::kde::ksysguard::sensorfaces::ExtendedLegend) is a premade Component that displays a legend that is a generated from a `SensorDataModel` assigned to its [sourceModel](docs:libksysguard;org::kde::ksysguard::sensorfaces::ExtendedLegend::sourceModel) property.
 The [sensorIds]() property holds the ids  ids of additional sensors that should be included in the